calaldees/teachingWorkshops/teacherTraining/primary.md

     * I go to this school
   * Something my friends know
     * I like cheese
-    * I went swiming last weekend
+    * I went swimming last weekend
   * Something me or my family know
     * I had a nightmare about monkeys
-* Year 1/2/3 told about stranger danger
+* Year 1/2/3 told about stranger danger (not the darker side of communicating online)
-* Year 4/5/6 told about online ettiquet
+* Year 4/5/6 told about online etiquette/dangers

 Possible primary activity:
 * Teach loads up a chat window on the projector
 * As a class they have a text based conversation with a 'child in other school'
   * Has an avatar of something popular with the kids
-  * Posts silly funnys gifs
+  * Posts silly funny gifs
   * Names characters from a TV show and which ones they like
 * At the end of the conversation a teacher/support-assistant from another room enters and reveals they were pretending to be a child from another school all along.
 * Discuss what this means